Pinchez25/Django_Simple_Weather_App/README.md

 # A Weather App created using python django
 ![screenshot](https://github.com/Pinchez25/Django_Simple_Weather_App/blob/main/screenshot/weather.png)

->To run the app, register at [OpenWeatherMap](https://api.openweathermap.org) to get an API Key.
+>To run the app, register to [OpenWeatherMap](https://api.openweathermap.org) to get an API Key.

 >> Add the API Key to the API_KEY setting in settings.py
 >